Stubbed Toe: Treatment Options, Consequences and Prevention

 If you stubbed your toe and the pain does not go away after 24 hours, seek medical treatment immediately.

-Ignoring a stubbed toe could lead to:
+Ignoring a stubbed toe could lead to secondary problems, such as:

 Stubbed Toe Treatments